ryan-mahoney/Framework/docs/folder/index.rst

 subscribers
 +++++++++++

-FMF relies heavily on the PubSub pattern.
+Opine-PHP relies heavily on the PubSub pattern.
 As such, we need a way to specify "subscribers" that will receive published "topics", as well as a mapping of which subscribers will be subscribed to which topics.

 First, the subscriptions, in YAML format: